caspiankeyes/AEGIS/README.md

 ## The AEGIS Framework Advantage

-AEGIS is a comprehensive framework for conducting advanced adversarial testing against frontier AI systems.
-Built by security researchers with experience across multiple leading AI labs, AEGIS operationalizes cutting-edge techniques for identifying, evaluating, and mitigating vulnerabilities in generative AI systems before they can be exploited.

 AEGIS introduces a fundamentally different approach to AI security assessment built on five core principles:

 1. **Adaptive Intelligence Mapping**: Security evaluation structured around capability/vulnerability correlation rather than static taxonomies.